dsottimano/semrush-api-in-google-sheets/readme.md

 ## Read the Blog post first :
 <a href="http://opensourceseo.org/semrush-api-library-google-sheets-google-scripts">Semrush API Google sheets</a>

+## Quick start - no installation needed :
 Make a copy of the <a href="https://docs.google.com/spreadsheets/d/1hmcQ1atJXeXHmwJaq9NjIuqBHZD1xgXiG-LVetmV4NY/edit#gid=0">master spreadsheet</a> with the script and you're ready to go!

 ## Functions